Allegheny-Computer-Science-203-S2020/cs203-S2020-management/management.md

     some research to try to find a solution.
 This research can be found online or in a book.
-The second step is asking for help from a classmate, technical leader, and instructor.
-This could be very useful because they might know your defect in your code.
+The second step is asking for help from a classmate, technical leader, or instructor.
+This could be very helpful because they may provide insight to assist in fixing the defect.
-    The last step is trial and error with the help of test cases.
-Sometimes just messing around with your code you can figure out defects.
+    The last step is trial and error with the help of test cases which can indicate whether the issue(s) have been solved or they are still present.
-    Also, using test cases will help
-    guideline where the error is located.

 - How will your team know when it is finished with the implementation of the software project?